 Fair or not, Fair Isaac has a lot to say about whether you get that loan approval.
-Also known as FICO, the company provides credit scores and risk management tools for businesses worldwide that include banks, credit card issuers, mortgage and auto lenders, retailers, insurance firms, and health care providers.
-FICO is the progenitor of the FICO Score, one of the most widely used scoring systems to determine borrowers' creditworthiness.
+Also known as FICO, the company provides credit scores and risk management tools for businesses worldwide, including banks, credit card issuers, mortgage and auto lenders, retailers, insurance firms, and health care providers.
+FICO is the creator of the FICO Score, one of the most widely-used scoring systems to determine borrowers' creditworthiness.
 FICO also provides software for managing decisions and, for consumers, online credit management tools.
-While the US accounts for nearly two-thirds of its revenues, the company operates globally in more than 90 countries.
+While the US accounts for nearly 60% of its revenue, the company operates globally in more than 100 countries.

 FICO Scores are determined by using a secret formula, which the company tweaks as the economic landscape changes.
 The newest FICO formula reduces penalties for multiple accounts and is more lenient on occasional late payments, which don't necessarily indicate a poor credit risk.
 Additionally, authorized credit card users (such as teenagers on a parent's account) no longer benefit from activities of the account owners, which prevents artificial score inflation.

 FICO's Applications segment generates nearly two-thirds of the company's revenue and includes services such as direct marketing, account origination, customer management, and fraud control.

 The company's other two segments are Scores, which provides business and individual credit scores; and Tools, which is used by businesses to build their own applications.

 San Jose-based FICO operates in 25 locations in the US, Canada, Latin America, the Carribean, Europe, the Middle East and Africa, and the Asia Pacific region.
 Nearly 60% of revenue comes from the US, while another roughly 15% of revenue comes from the UK.